Graciela Carnevale: Later work

-The third installment of "Ex-Argentina", organized in response to the country's 2001 financial crisis.
+The third instalment of "Ex-Argentina", organised in response to the country's 2001 financial crisis.
 The exhibition gathered protest ephemera, video documentaries, experimental installations, and public projects that examine the relationship between artistic collaboration and social resistance.

 Influence and Involvement

 Grupo de Arte de Vanguardia de Rosario

-Carnevale was a member of the Grupo de Arte de Vanguardia de Rosario (1965–1969) a collective that aimed to create upheaval in the local Argentine art scene from 1965 until disbandment in 1969.
+Carnevale was a member of the Grupo de Arte de Vanguardia de Rosario (1965–1969), a collective that aimed to create upheaval in the local Argentine art scene from 1965 until disbandment in 1969.

 Latin American conceptualism

 Now operating outside of the traditional institutions of high art, Carnevale has turned her work towards documenting and promoting counter-information about military dictatorship and their attack on human rights in Argentina.